 Only in emergency circumstances will exceptions be made.
 This is then at the discretion of the Doctors.

-There is a pharmacy attached to the surgery.
+Hub have a pharmacy attached to our building.
 The opening hours are:

 Monday – Friday 08:30 – 18:00